J08nY/pyecsca/docs/libraries.rst

 Supports P-224, P-256, P-384 and P-521.
 Also Curve25519.
-Uses fiat-crypto for the SECP curve field arithmetic.
+Uses fiat-crypto for the SECP curve field arithmetic and x25519.

 P-224
 ^^^^^